WardCunningham/allyabase/README.md

 ##### Docker

-From the root of the project run:
+From the root of the project run the build script: `build-and-run.sh` or the following commands.

 `docker build -t allyabase .`